 Hi!
 My name is Tova.
-I have a degree in biomedical engineering and am currently pursuing another joint degree in physics and computer science.
-But I love teaching, and have been working in private tutoring for over a decade.
+I love teaching, and have been working in private tutoring for over a decade.
 I've worked both with institutions as well as privately.

 I pride myself on teaching with a great deal of patience and empathy, and I understand that different people learn in different ways.
 My goal is to understand each student's individual learning style: the way they learn and think, their strengths, and their weaknesses.
 Then together, we can craft an effective learning plan.